-People in different age groups may respond to different language, challenges, images and offers.
+People in different age groups may respond to a different language, challenges, images, and offers.
 Segment by age to communicate in their language.

 We don’t want to go overboard with gender stereotypes.
 But there are times when segmenting by gender makes sense.
 If you’re a razor, hygiene, or clothing company, you likely have products for each gender.

 You don’t just have one target customer.
 Within that broader group, you have different needs, goals, and emotional triggers.
 Segment these groups based upon survey results to make email communication that’s much more relevant.

 This may seem like a crazy amount of work.
 It can be if you don’t have a plan.
 But start breaking things down.
 You’ll find you can create content.
 You can then make small changes for each segment.